Gene Budig, academic who ran American League, dies at 81

 “Ol’ Budig knew a little something,” the professor liked to say about many subjects, with a wry smile.

-Budig remained close to Williams and they were part of a regular breakfast gathering in the Charleston area that featured present and past coaches in college basketball and football.
+Budig remained close to Williams and they were part of a breakfast gathering every other week in the Charleston area that featured up to two dozen present and past coaches from college and high school basketball and football.

+“I always tried to sit next to him,” longtime Maryland football coach Ralph Friedgen said.
+“He liked to try to instigate things, to turn it up.
+I did, too.
+He’ll be missed at our breakfasts.”

-Budig was born on May 25, 1939, and was adopted from an orphanage shortly after birth.
+Born on May 25, 1939, Budig and was adopted from an orphanage shortly after birth.
 He grew up in McCook, Nebraska.
 He earned three degrees at the University of Nebraska — a bachelor’s in journalism in 1962, a master’s in English in 1963 and a Ph.D. in education in 1967.

 Budig was a reporter and editorial writer for The Lincoln Star and Lincoln Journal while attending school, then worked as an administrative assistant to Nebraska’s governor.
 He also served in the Nebraska Air National Guard, retiring in 1992.